Skip to main content

 Configuration Hierarchy

-Optimization configuration can be set on the client-level, portfolio-level, and organization level, and are merged together based on this order of precedence:
+Optimization configuration can be set on the account-level, portfolio-level, and organization level, and are merged together based on this order of precedence:

 2. Portfolio config